 The 2004 Tsunami, referred to as the 2004 Indian Ocean Tsunami, the 2004 Indonesian Tsunami, or the 2004 Boxing Day Tsunami, was one of the worst natural disasters in recorded history.
 It was triggered by an undersea earthquake with an estimated magnitude of between 9.1 to 9.3, making it the third most powerful quake ever recorded.

-The tsunami generated killed more than 230,000 people in Indonesia, Sri Lanka, India, and Thailand, displaced hundreds of thousands of people and caused billions of dollars in property damage.
+The tsunami generated killed at least 225,000 people in Indonesia, Sri Lanka, India, and Thailand, displaced hundreds of thousands of people and caused billions of dollars in property damage.

 Impact on Thailand